casa98/fake-store-package/README.md

 - Fetch a specific product by ID
 - Fetch categories
 - Error handling using the `dartz` library

-## Important
-Ensure you inject a `ProductRepository` instance at a high level in your widget tree, before trying to access available features.

 ## Installation
 Add `fake_store_api` to your `pubspec.yaml`: